Investors are buying silver in vast quantities – in whatever form they can get it.

 Smaller silver bugs are buying it a few ounces at a time from scarce retail inventories.
 Whales are accumulating millions of ounces via the silver ETFs or by standing for delivery of COMEX futures contracts.

-Unless the bullion banks and other shorts can finally engineer a price smash, they may have to stop selling paper and start buying a lot of physical.
+Unless the bullion banks and other shorts can finally engineer a price smash, they may have to stop selling paper and start buying a lot of physical metal.

 If the short sellers are naked, i.e. not hedged with long positions elsewhere, a genuine short squeeze driving prices higher could commence.